 FailThing: When 3d Printing Goes Wrong

 Some of them are collections of information.
 Some of them are collections of ideas, or interesting pictures and videos.
 Almost all of them have images associated with each piece of information.
 The human brain seems to be really really good at looking at pictures.
 We’re highly visual creatures.
 The eye has been around a lot longer than language or the written word.
-It is my unscientific opinion that this may have something to do with it.
+It is my unscientific opinion that this may have something to do with our visual aptitude.
 The result is that we can scan hundreds and thousands of images very quickly.
 And if a piece of information is associated with each of these images, then it makes it incredibly easy to navigate back to bits of information or pieces of ideas.
+Posting bits of information and associating them with images takes some diligence, but it pays off.

-In regards to news articles, this is a three-month archive of everything I found interesting, related to science or technology.
+In regards to news articles, the above image is a three-month archive of everything I found interesting, related to science or technology.

 I’m getting ready for the day when we’re more intimately plugged into the internet.
 What that means, I have no clue.
 I can imagine walking through some sort of city street where buildings are sorted by subject of interest, and by month, and pictures of memories and ideas make up the structure and the metaphor become the environment that you inhabit.
 I’m starting to outsource my brain to this network.
 I’m storing memories and associations there.
 Could I live without it?
 Sure.
 Easy.
 But life has become so much more rich and relevant now that I have plugged this part of my memory storage into the internet.